Shakey's V-League

 The Shakey's V-League was a non-professional volleyball league in the Philippines established in 2004.
 It began as a women's collegiate league with teams coming from the University Athletic Association of the Philippines (UAAP), the National Collegiate Athletic Association (NCAA) and the Cebu Schools Athletic Foundation (CESAFI), among others.
 Corporate clubs and other non-collegiate teams began participation in 2011.

 A men's division was included in its 21st conference (2014).
 It served as the precursor of the Spikers' Turf, the following year.

 In December 2016, the league renamed itself and transitioned into the current professional entity — Premier Volleyball League, parting ways with its prime sponsor, Shakey's Pizza.

 History

 Inception and early years (2004-2011)

-The Shakey's V-League was established in 2004 by Sports Vision Management Group, Inc. led by former Philippine Basketball Association commissioner Jun Bernardino, Ricky Palou, Moying Martelino and Rhea Navarro.
+The Shakey's V-League was established in 2004 by Sports Vision led by former Philippine Basketball Association commissioner Jun Bernardino, Ricky Palou, Moying Martelino and Rhea Navarro.
 The league was initially an inter-collegiate women's competition with participants from the UAAP, NCAA, and CESAFI.
 The SVL's founding was in cooperation with Shakey's Pizza (Philippines) serving as its title sponsor until 2016.
 Prior to the league's establishment, the sport was in a state of stagnation since the 1990s with the women's collegiate tournament of the Metro Manila-based UAAP at that point serving as the de facto highest tier of competitive volleyball in the country.